Questions and answers about Managed Service for PostgreSQL

 For a network-based storage (NBS), the number of hosts in a cluster is limited only by the requested computing resources and the size of the storage for the cluster.

-For NVMe SSD storage, the number of hosts is limited during cluster creation: for PostgreSQL-clusters, at least three hosts must be created.
+For SSD SSD storage, the number of hosts is limited during cluster creation: for PostgreSQL clusters, at least three hosts must be created.

 How can I access a running DB host?